 When Canadian chef Michael Robbins opened his Vancouver restaurant, AnnaLena, in 2015, he went the extra mile on every detail: He scouted the location, came up with the logo and the name, and (of course) developed and tested his own unique concept.
 And once he had that concept in place, he needed to describe it to his customers as convincingly as possible – no matter how gorgeous your menu looks, remember it needs to do one thing above all, and that’s sell food.

 Robbins’ strategy at his new location was (and remains) “Less is more”.
 Rather than hiding behind flowery descriptions, he tells people exactly what to expect on the plate.
 No more, no less.
-This current version basically reads like a list of the main ingredients in each dish:
+Currently he is offering a weekly changing multi course tasting menu focusing on seasonal local farms and suppliers.

 Sascha Barby sees the AnnaLena as a great model to follow.
 Today’s customers want clear information: what are the main components of this dish, how is it made, and what comes with it?
 “The more reduced, even simplistic the information is, the better,” he says.
 “If people want to know more, they can ask their servers.
 In fact, that’s even better.
 The person taking the order ought to know the dish well – and have tasted it, ideally – so he or she can talk to customers about it.
 That builds trust and creates a connection to the customer.”